 - If your code doesn’t pass Jenkins, why are you asking for a detailed code review?

-- If the PR includes more than 500 lines of new code, excluding comments,
+- If the PR includes more than 750 added or changed lines,

 try to divide it into multiple PRs.
 The following techniques may be useful.

 If you don’t think it can be done, talk to a platform reviewer before

 sending the PR.

 - If you are modifying an API, consider deprecating the old interface instead